Soft & Gooey Strawberry Sugar Cookies

 -

-In a large bowl whisk the strawberry cake mix and all-purpose flour until fully combined and lump free.
+In a large mixing bowl, whisk together the strawberry cake mix and all-purpose flour until no streaks remain.

 -